cwoebker/como/README.rst

 Installing coco is simple:

-    $ pip install legit
+    $ pip install coco

 Advanced
 --------

 ``coco.py`` stores all battery information in the file ``~/.coco``.
 You are free to do whatever you want with the data in that file, its yours after all.

 So go out there and hack some code!